portworx/px-dev/examples/registry.md

 The Docker Registry is a server-side application that stores and lets you distribute Docker images.
 The following instructions use Docker Registry version 2.3.0.

 ### Step 1: Create a storage volume for the Docker registry
 To create a storage volume for the Docker registry, run the following command on each server and make a note of the returned volume ID.
-You will need the volume ID when you start the Cassandra container in the next step.
+You will need the volume ID when you start the registry container in the next step.

 ```
     docker volume create -d pxd --opt name=registry_volume --opt \